When It’s Time to Let Go: Selling Your Business

 - The selling price

-It is not uncommon for it to take six months to a year to sell a business.
+As mentioned earlier concerning value, severe economic conditions, such as has been caused by COVID-19, will also impact the time it takes to sell a business.
+While under normal conditions, it is not uncommon for it to take six months to a year to sell a business, in hard economic conditions, the timeline can be much longer.
 Certainly, there are many instances where a sale will happen quicker, but there are also cases in which it will take much longer.
 The key points here are having both plan and the proper expectations when it comes to timing.
 With value and timing expectations both met, there is one final thing to consider.

 Normally when we are selling something, we want as many people as possible to know so that the odds of a sale go up.
 This can be very detrimental when it comes to selling a business and many business owners struggle with this concept.
 It is important that the value of the business not be diminished during this time and there are multiple ways this can happen if confidentiality is not maintained.
 Knowledge of the business being for sale can be harmful if any of the following groups becomes aware: